jtablesaw/tablesaw/docs/userguide/tables.md

 ## Getting table metadata

 There are a number of ways to get familiar with a new dataset.
 Here are some of the most useful.

+table.name() returns its name, which defaults to the name of the file it was created from.
+You can change it if you like.

 table.columnNames() returns an array of column-name strings: